 There are lots of different schools of thought regarding how long the delivery of images takes.
 Most photographers fall somewhere between 1 – 3 months.

-I provide a 30-image sneak peek within a couple of days of your wedding.
+I offer a 20-image sneak peek within a couple of days of your wedding.
 Gotta have something for the ‘gram, right?

 Choosing your wedding photographer doesn’t have to be difficult or daunting.
 It’s really a step-by-step process.
 Couples often do their planning in fits and starts, so you may well find yourself coming back to the process in bursts!